-Speaker (interpretation): Thank you.
-Minister of Health, Minister Kusugak.
+Speaker (interpretation): Thank you. (interpretation ends) Minister of Health, Mr. Kusugak.

 Hon.
-Lorne Kusugak (interpretation): Minister Speaker.
-When we sit here, we look for what improvements we may make in Nunavut.
-How can we serve the Nunavut residents better?
-I agree with these questions.
-There are many areas to make improvements and we'll continue to look for best means to have community visits and I support the member's comments, Mr. Speaker.
+Lorne Kusugak (interpretation): Mr. Speaker, when we sit here, we look for ways to make improvements to better serve Nunavummiut.
+I completely agree with the question that there are many areas to make improvements.
+My staff and I will look for possible solutions and we will work on making improvements to the scheduling of community visits.
+Mr. Speaker, I agree with the member's question.
+Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you.
-Your second and final supplementary question.
-I don't believe he has.
+Your second and final supplementary question...I don't believe he has one or he does.
 Mr. Netser.

 Mr. Netser (interpretation): Thank you, Mr. Speaker.
-I also thank the minister.
-Now we have a full-time dentist in Rankin Inlet, but in places like Naujaat and Coral Harbour, I would think it be preferred that they would be flown into the centre in Rankin Inlet and many individuals don't necessarily have means to travel.
-Perhaps the minister can commit to having those who need dental care scheduled to also be flown from to Rankin Inlet.
+I thank the minister.
+Now, we have a full-time dentist in Rankin Inlet for the Kivallig region, but in places like Naujaat and Coral Harbour, I think it would be preferred if they were flown into Rankin Inlet, as they can have toothache for long periods.
+In fact I paid for my own travel to Rankin Inlet last month, but many individuals don't necessarily have the means to travel, so there has to be a way to pay for it.
+Can the minister commit to having those who need dental care scheduled to be flown to Rankin Inlet from Naujaat and Coral Harbour?
+Can he make plans for that?
+Thank you, Mr. Speaker.

 Hon.
-Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-When you have a tooth ache, it can be painfully debilitating.
+Lorne Kusugak (interpretation):

+Thank you, Mr. Speaker.
+When you have a toothache, it can be painfully debilitating.
 Perhaps there are less painful ways to remove teeth.
-Mr. Speaker, we can review this as many specialists were grounded, such as dentist and orthodontists during this COVID-19 pandemic, nonetheless, we will look at outside avenues to ascertain better methods, Mr. Speaker.
+Mr. Speaker, we can review this as many specialists were grounded, such as dentists and orthodontists during this COVID pandemic.
+Nonetheless, we will look at outside avenues to ascertain better methods, Mr. Speaker.
 Thank you.